 6) Histories of media industries

 V94CSP Cultural Studies and Entrepreneurship Research Project

-Currently writing a chapter surveying the history of Hollywood's struggles to combat film, television and video piracy for the collection Hollywood and the Law, forthcoming 2014, which I'm co-editing with and Dr Eric Hoyt (University of Wisconsin-Madison), Dr Emily Carman (Chapman University) and Dr Philip Drake (Edge Hill University).
+Currently writing a chapter surveying the history of Hollywood's struggles to combat film, video and online piracy for the collection Hollywood and the Law, forthcoming 2014, which I'm co-editing with and Dr Eric Hoyt (University of Wisconsin-Madison), Dr Emily Carman (Chapman University) and Prof. Philip Drake (Edge Hill University).
 Contributors are exploring the business of film and television in Hollywood from a range of legal perspectives - copyright, trademark, image rights, piracy, antitrust regulation, international trade, censorship, talent contracts, labour and tax.

 Co-editor with Professor Michael Curtin (University of California, Santa Barbara), of the International Screen Industries series from BFI Publishing.